hyperspy/hyperspy/doc/user_guide/eds.rst

 then the illumination area becomes the pixel area of the spectrum image.
 This is a much more accurate approach for quantitative EDS and should be used where possible.
-The pixel width could either be added to the metadata by putting the pixel area in as the 'probe_area' (above) or by calibrating the spectrum image (see :ref:`Setting_axis_properties`).
+The pixel width could either be added to the metadata by putting the pixel area in as the ``probe_area`` (above) or by calibrating the spectrum image (see :ref:`Setting_axis_properties`).

-Either approach will provide an illumination area for the cross_section quantification.
+Either approach will provide an illumination area for the cross section quantification.
 If the pixel width is not set, the code will still run with the default value of 1 nm with a warning message to remind the user that this is the case.